-- deducted “at source”: for example, your employer will deduct your Income Tax and National Insurance through PAYE (“Pay As You Earn”) and then send these to HMRC
+- Deducted at source: this means that your tax is deducted automatically and forwarded to HMRC.
+An example of this is when your employer deducts your Income Tax and National Insurance through PAYE (Pay As You Earn) and then sends it to HMRC

 - Calculated and paid by you: when you’re self-employed, you need to file a Self Assessment tax return.
 You calculate your own taxable profit (earnings minus expenses and allowances), and then pay HMRC directly

 - You usually pay in one go but there are options to split the payments